alphacsc/alphacsc/doc/index.rst

-.. alphacsc documentation master file, created by sphinx-quickstart on Thu Jun  1 00:35:01 2017.
+.. multicsc documentation master file, created by sphinx-quickstart on Thu Jun  1 00:35:01 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.